thomaseding/lambda-options/typescript/README.md

 );
 ```

 The options structure that the option is registered to understands the types involved and will pattern match accordingly.
-For example, the above snippet will not match `["--take" "-1", "helloworld"]`.
+For example, the above snippet will not match `["--take", "-1", "helloworld"]`.

 Also note that if the callback had a different type for `n: number`, you will get a compiler error.
 Likewise for the `s: string` type.